 - Travel Itinerary (for East African Visa)

-While on a safari to Tanzania, dressing accordingly is more of a safety kind of thing than comfort.
+Preparing for a safari in Tanzania; put in mind that dressing accordingly is more for safety than comfort.
 First and fore most avoid bright colored clothes especially blue or black navy blue and black.
-These colors tend to attract the tsetse flies, so what you want to focus on is the khakis greens Browns which are basically the earth tones.
+These colors tend to attract the tsetse flies, so what you want to focus on is the khakis, green, Browns which are basically the earth tones.
 These colors make hard to recognize dirt and are less attractive to tsetse flies.
-Never the less you could wear white but you’re gonna be really dirty because it is so dusty on a Tanzania safari.
+Never the less you could consider wearing white as it reflects off the heat impressively but also catches dirt easily.